The 2021 State of the Environment report released in 2022 shows that we must do more to protect and restore Australia’s unique environment.

 Carbon + Biodiversity Pilots

-- providing shelter for animals
+- shelter for stock or other animals

 - protecting dams and waterways

-- reducing erosion.
+- reducing soil erosion.

-Find out more about our Carbon + Biodiversity Pilot
+Find out more about our Carbon + Biodiversity Pilot.

 Enhancing Remnant Vegetation Pilot